-As for the part of the tube that will end up in the pipe stem, you'll want to give it a nice rough surface so that the epoxy has good grip on it. use a file with a sharp edge, or a saw (carefully!) to give it some good grooves and scratches.
+The part of the tube that will end up in the pipe stem has to have a rough surface so that the epoxy has good grip on it.
+Use a file with a sharp edge or a saw to give it some deep grooves and scratches.

-Attach the pipehead the way you'd normally do.
-You're doing this to ensure that the tenon, which has some play in it, is in precisely the right orientation; if you were to just let the stem dry in whatever position gravity and your drillwork dictate, the head may not sit straight afterward.
+Attach the pipe head the way you'd normally do.
+You're doing this to ensure that the tenon, which has some play in it, is in precisely the right orientation; if you were to just let the stem dry in whatever position gravity and your drillwork dictate, the head would most likely not sit straight afterward.

 After attaching the head, use some masking tape and/or rubber bands to hold it securely in the optimal position.
 Check if the stem is attached straight, if both parts are snugly fit together, and then leave it overnight.